WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/semicolons.md

 Use a semicolon before an independent clause that is set off with phrases such as *for example, that is, in particular*, or *to illustrate*.

+**Examples**

+[tip] Recommended: The preview shows how the page will look on the front end; that is, the final published website.  [/tip]
+[tip] Recommended: Making changes to the code while running the server could cause errors in your databases; namely, corrupted tables or duplicate values. [/tip]

 ## Semicolons before a conjunctive adverb

 ## Semicolons between contrasting statements